-Our setting's SENCO Teresa Warren has the following qualifications and training relevant-NNEB/Level 3 in Childcare, Safeguarding level 2, Paediatric First Aid, Level 3 certificate for SENCO's in Early Years, Role of the SENCO(Special educational needs co-ordinator), Role of the ENCO (Equality named co-ordinator), NVQ level 2 in Team leading, NCFE level 2 in Autism, and a level 3 in Speech, language and communication for 0-3's.
+Our setting's SENCO Teresa Warren has the following qualifications and training relevant-NNEB/Level 3 in Childcare, Safeguarding level 2, Paediatric First Aid, CERTSEY Level 3 certificate for SENCO's in Early Years, Role of the SENCO (Special educational needs co-ordinator), Role of the ENCO (Equality named co-ordinator), NVQ level 2 in Team leading, NCFE level 2 in Autism, and a level 3 in Speech, language and communication for 0-3's.
 She regularly attends other relevant training that has included NASEN, behaviour management, supporting children with English as an additional language, supporting children with anxiety and selective mutism as well as hearing impairment and sensory processing disorder.
 Our SENCO helps to promote and co-ordinate equality and diversity across the setting and is our inclusion officer.
 Teresa works alongside the manager in ensuring practitioners understand their responsibilities to children with SEND and she advises and supports colleagues.
 Our SENCO also assists in delivering training to staff and helps to role model good practice.
-Teresa is not counted in our child/staff ratio, therefore she is able to offer enhanced support to a room or a particular child if required.
-Teresa leads a group called 'Action Autism', it is formed of one member of staff from every room in the nursery.
-They act as an Autism lead in their room and act as a support assisting the SENCO in monitoring and ensuring the best practices are consistent throughout the nursery.
-They meet every 6-8 weeks for updates and training which they then share within their teams.
+Teresa is not counted in our child/staff ratio; therefore, she is able to offer enhanced support to a room or a particular child if required.